Fraud Blocker

 Experienced Myrtle Beach, SC DUI Lawyer

-If you have been charged with DUI in Myrtle Beach, SC, your first call should be to your DUI attorney on the Axelrod team at 843-353-3449 for a free consultation to find out what your options are, what defenses your potential defenses are, and how to keep a DUI off your record if possible.
+If you have been charged with DUI in Myrtle Beach, SC, your first call should be to your DUI attorney on the Axelrod team at 843-353-3449 for a free consultation to find out what your options are, what your potential defenses are, and how to keep a DUI off your record if possible.

 Our DUI defense lawyers have years of experience representing clients charged with DUI-related offenses, getting DUIs dismissed for our clients, and trying DUIs to juries.